- There were around 7,300 new cases of oral cancer in the UK in 2012, that’s around 20 people every day.

-- One fifth of oral cancer cases diagnosed in the UK occur in people aged 75 and over.
+- A fifth (20%) of cases of oral cancer are diagnosed in people aged 75 and over.
 This proportion is lower in males (15%) than females (29%).

 - The 50-74 age group contributes around 7 in 10 male oral cancer cases, and around 6 in 10 female cases.